TheHeinzLol/RSNA_mammo/README.md

   - Load data to Kaggle ant train models there.
   - Reduced data amount for Google Colab.
   - Wrote custom Dataset class.
+  - Visualize most important steps.

 Not ordered list of things to be done:
-  - Implement scheduler for learning rate to speed up trainig.
   - Training.
   - Inference.
-  - Add tests and clear descriptions to some functions:
-      - Asserts for custom Dataset class.
-      - Metrics functions.
-  - Visualize most important steps.